Beyond a Dream (Pharoah Sanders and Norman Connors album)

 Beyond a Dream is a live album by saxophonist Pharoah Sanders and drummer Norman Connors.
 It was recorded on July 22, 1978, at the Montreux Jazz Festival in Montreux, Switzerland, and was released in 1981 by Arista Novus.
 On the album, Sanders and Connors are joined by saxophonist and flutist Buzzy Jones, trumpeter Duke Jones, keyboardists Bobby Lyle and Billy McCoy, guitarist Greg Hill, bassist Alex Blake, conga player Lawrence Killian, and percussionist Petro Bass.

-Reception

-Riley Hodges of Perspective in Sound wrote: "this record has spoken to me in so many distinct, and yet non-distinct, ways.
-Meaning, there is a language of instruments that can be interpreted and felt, and that can give rise to many imaginative things."